-The curriculum serves as a strong framework to structure students’ learning; however, it is reviewed and revised to address students’ interests and changing needs.
+The curriculum serves as a strong framework to structure students’ learning.
+The curriculum is consistently reviewed and revised to address the changing needs, and interests, of the children.

 As areas of study develop, students have a voice and are given opportunities to pose questions and express their ideas.
 Corlears strives to create an environment where children are passionate about what they are learning.